cloudogu/k8s-appops-security-talks/docs/slides/06-network-policies.md

 In every namespace except `kube-system`:

-* Deny all ingress traffic between pods ...
+* Deny ingress between pods,
-* ... and then whitelist all allowed routes.
+* then whitelist all allowed routes.

-## Advanced: ingress to `kube-system` namespace
+## Advanced: ingress to `kube-system`

-<font color="red">⚠</font> You might stop the apps in your cluster from working
+<font color="red">⚠</font> Might stop the apps in your cluster from working

-For example, don't forget to:
+Don't forget to:

+* Allow external access to ingress controller
+* Allow access to kube-dns/core-dns to every namespace

+Note:
 * Allow external access to ingress controller
   (otherwise no more external access on any cluster resource)
 * Allow access to kube-dns/core-dns to every namespace